Anders35/advprog-modul6/README.md

 ![Commit 3 screen capture](/assets/images/commit3.png)

 First, it extract the request line and compare the requested path.
 If the path is `/`, the server responds with `HTTP/1.1 200 OK` and serves `hello.html`.
 Otherwise, it responds with `HTTP/1.1 404 NOT FOUND` and serves `404.html`.

+## Commit 4 Reflection Notes

+When accessing `/sleep` in one browser tab and `/` in another, I noticed that the second request had to wait for the first one to finish before it could be processed.
+This happens because the server handles all requests sequentially in a single thread.